 Rachel Burnim is an associate in the firm’s San Francisco office.
 She focuses on patent litigation and has a degree in engineering and applied science from Caltech.

-Ms. Burnim also has experience in appellate oral argument.
+Rachel also has extensive pro bono experience.
+She successfully won asylum for a client in a case that was opposed by the Department of Homeland Security.
 As part of the Hastings Appellate Project in law school, she argued a pro bono case before the U.S. Court of Appeals for the Ninth Circuit.

-Prior to practicing law, Ms. Burnim applied her academic background in engineering and applied science at Caltech, Stanford, NASA, and the Naval Surface Warfare Center.
+Prior to practicing law, Rachel applied her background in engineering and applied science at Caltech, Stanford, NASA, and the Naval Surface Warfare Center.
 Her materials science research interests included high temperature ceramics and metallic glasses.

 - Recognized as (California) Super Lawyers: Rising Star 2018